Gao Brothers: Miss Mao

 With her large breasts and her long nose, Miss Mao, Mao Zedong's monumental icon, appears as a hybridization of Minnie and Pinocchio.
 She is a grotesque image of a monstrous mother figure and a liar.
 As Claude Hudelot and Guy Gallice, show in their book, The Mao, the abundant iconography of Mao spans 60 years of Chinese folk art, depicting tirelessly the images of worship of the Great Helmsman.
 Given the escalation of propaganda and the power of the image used in advertising, artists are left with a natural choice to divert and distort these images, often in an exaggerated and grotesque manner.
 In 2006, the Gao Brothers had a solo exhibition at the Krampf-Pai Gallery (Krampf Gallery) in New York, USA entitled "Miss Mao - Gao Brothers Photography Exhibition."

 The Execution of Christ

 In 2009, the Gao Brothers turned towards working with bronze.
 The execution of Christ consists of bronze statues of seven soldiers shooting Christ.
 The sculpture of Mao with a gun was made in 1964, April 28.
 This parable refers to the concept developed by Nicolas Bourriaud known as "alter-modernity" Bourriaud, that begins with the idea that today's artists live in a globalized culture that should be used not to deny their individuality but to create a new modernity - one made of openness and intercultural exchange.
 The execution of Christ illustrates this concept as it combines two fundamentally different cultures while preserving one another.

+Miss Mao Trying to Poise Herself at the Top of Lenin’s Head

+One sculpture made by the brothers, titled Miss Mao Trying to Poise Herself at the Top of Lenin’s Head, depicts a tiny Mao Zedong standing atop a large bust of Vladimir Lenin while holding a balancing pole.
+In 2022, the statue was put on exhibition in San Antonio, Texas.
+In 2022 the sculpture was damaged by explosives.
+An attorney from Florida, who also tried to bomb the Chinese Embassy in Washington, D.C. in 2023, pleaded guilty to the bombings.
+Despite the statue being satirical, he was motivated by distrust of the Chinese government, which he blamed for the COVID-19 pandemic.